The Alm Canal (Almkanal) - a medieval water supply system of Salzburg

 During the Middle Ages, the urban population faced a significant shortage of potable water.
 The wealthy preferred fermented beverages like beer and wine, while the less fortunate relied primarily on fresh water.

-The prosperity of the populace experienced a significant enhancement due to the discovery of additional wells within the urban areas.
-This advancement facilitated the more efficient extinguishing of fires, the removal of sewage from the streets, the irrigation of city gardens, and the operational efficiency of mills.
+The prosperity of the populace improved significantly due to the discovery of additional wells in the urban areas.
+This advancement facilitated more efficient fire extinguishing, the removal of sewage from the streets, the irrigation of city gardens, and the operational efficiency of mills.

 Salzburg's Christian history supposedly began in the 7th century when St. Peter's Monastery was established on the ruins of the Roman city of Juvavum.
 The monastery was built at a safe distance from the river, which regularly flooded the valley.
 However, the largest landlord in Salzburg has been facing water shortages over time.
-In the 12th century, St. Peter's Abbey initiated laying the first water supply when several channels were diverted from the Alps toward Salzburg.
+In the 12th century, St. Peter's Abbey initiated the construction of the first water supply system, diverting several channels from the Alps toward Salzburg.

 In the year 1138, a 500-meter tunnel was meticulously excavated through Mönchsberg Mountain to supply water to the town, a structure that remains functional to this day.
-Annually, during September, the canal is temporarily closed for maintenance and cleaning purposes.
+The canal is temporarily closed each September for maintenance and cleaning.
 Following this period, guided tours of the medieval tunnels associated with the Alm Canal are conducted for two weeks.

 /a style="font-size: 8px !important;text-decoration: none !important; color: #E0E0E0 !important;" href="http://www.joompolitan.com/products.html\